-Child recruitment is not always a sudden occurrence, but can take place gradually, progressing from initial contact to formal association.
-Children may start with occasional visits to the camps of armed forces or groups to look for food, polish shoes or carry out other tasks.
+Some children are particularly vulnerable to (re-)recruitment because of inadequate protection, such as children living in conflict zones, child refugees or those who have been internally displaced, unaccompanied children, orphans or those separated from sional visits to the camps of armed forces or groups to look for food, polish shoes or carry out other tasks.
 Increasingly, they are given more responsibilities, then they may seek shelter at these camps, and eventually they start to take part fully in military life.
 Preventing this kind of 'voluntary' recruitment is a particular challenge and engagement is needed to sensitize communities on the risks of children having contact and forming associations with an armed force or group, even if it appears harmless.